-Central District, Seattle (3-4 residents per class)
+Rainier Valley, Seattle (3-4 residents per class)

-Special features include an Asthma Clinic, ADHD Clinic, Fit4You (an obesity prevention and management program) and a Sickle Cell clinic, staffed by hematologists from SCH, held on site the second and fourth Thursday of every month.
+Special features include an Asthma Clinic, ADHD Clinic, Fit4You (an obesity prevention and management program) and a Sickle Cell clinic, staffed by hematologists from Seattle Children's, held on site the second and fourth Thursday of every month.
 OBCC also runs the Teen Health Center at Garfield High School as well as medical services at First Place School, an elementary school for homeless youth, and Wellspring, a daycare for low income and homeless families in the neighborhood.

-OBCC serves as a training site for third year medical students, pediatric nurse practitioners and medical assistants.
+OBCC serves as a training site for third-year medical students, pediatric nurse practitioners and medical assistants.
 Five experienced pediatricians at OBCC serve as continuity clinic attendings.